RidleyB/sen/content/_characters/alessia-santini.md

     element: "Fair"
   - element_title: "Eyes"
     element: "Blue"

-excerpt: "Alessia is the epitome of grace and charm, often seen at the most exclusive gatherings.
-While she appears to live a life of luxury and leisure, Alessia is highly adept at networking and handling the family's social connections."
 ---

+Middle child of Viola Santini.
+Alessia is the epitome of grace and charm, often seen at the most exclusive gatherings.
+While she appears to live a life of luxury and leisure, Alessia is highly adept at networking and handling the family's social connections.<!--more-->